evanx/redex/test/cases/serviceRegistry/README.md

       if (time > registration.expiry) {
          logger.warn('expired', registration, time);
 ```
 Note that we might self-shutdown when expired.
 This is acceptable if the load balancer takes care not send requests to expired services, and we synchronise by the same Redis server time.
+Actually the load balancer will have a request timeout of some seconds.
+It deducts this timeout from expiry time of the service, as its deadline.
+(It might deduct double the timeout for good measure.)

 ## Running